wiesmann/petra_sancta/README.md

 * skin (carnation) with a diagonal pattern of ︲⃞

 The color selection algorithm is pretty simple, and has some trouble distinguishing orange and brown, but generally it works with classical flags.

+Things I might want to do:

+* Process the image in two passes and do some basic filtering.
+* Configurable line and dot weight.